We are now accepting guest posts at Nightwatch blog

 How to submit an article

-Send us an email at email@example.com with 3-4 ideas to choose from: include headlines or topics as well as brief outlines and explanation.
+You have something to share?
+Send us an email at firstname.lastname@example.org with 3-4 ideas to choose from: include headlines or topics as well as brief outlines and explanation.
 Do include your best publications too!

 Make sure you have read our guidelines (below) before submitting.